code-collabo/node-mongo-api-boilerplate-templates/README.md

 ## Contributors ✨

-Thanks to these [amazing contributors to the node-mongo project](https://github.com/code-collabo/node-mongo-cli#appreciation).
+Thanks to these amazing contributors to the node-mongo-api-boilerplate-templates project.
 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 See [emoji key](https://allcontributors.org/docs/en/emoji-key).
 Contributions of any kind welcome!